shamatar/OpenCertificationProtocol/README.md

 ## Project Goals

+Show how KYC with blockchain plaing nicely

 ## Basic scripts

 Use `yarn start` for dev server.
 Default dev port is `3000`.

+Use `yarn api` for api server emulator.
+Default api port is `4000`.

 Use `yarn run start:hmr` to run dev server in HMR mode.